cryptocopycats/awesome-cryptokitties-bubble/contracts/README.md

 # CryptoKitties Blockchain Contracts / Services

-Note: Almost all of the CryptoKitties contract scripts are open source and documented with lots of inline comments.
+Note: Almost all of the CryptoKitties contract scripts are open source and documented with inline running commentary.
 Thanks!
 The [KittyCore](dl/KittyCore.sol) contract script is about 2 000 lines total.

 The only sooper-sekretoo contract is the [GeneScienceInterface](GeneScienceInterface.sol) with the "magic" mixGenes function